A Simple Guide to Japanese Sunscreen | Guidable - Your Guide to a Sustainable, Wellbeing-centred Life in Japan

 7 Different Types of Japanese Sunscreen

-Seven (seven!) different types of sunscreen are available in Japan: you can choose between cream, milk, gel, lotion, spray, powder, and stick.
+There are seven different types of sunscreen available in Japan: you can choose between cream, milk, gel, lotion, spray, powder, and stick.

 The heaviest but most effective sunscreen when it comes to protecting your skin is the one that comes in the form of cream or milk.

 The cream type is thicker and a bit more difficult to spread, but it is long-lasting and moisturizing.
-The milk one has a film-like feeling, being something lighter than cream.
+Meanwhile, the milk one has a film-like feeling, being something lighter than cream.
 It is easier to spread and ideal for sensitive skin.

 Sunscreen gels and sunscreen lotions have light and fresh textures.
 Both are extremely easy to apply and feel super light on the skin, especially on hot summer days.
-However, since they are thin and close to a liquid consistency, they are not long-lasting so remember to reapply them frequently.
+However, since they are thin and close to a liquid consistency, they are not as long-lasting, so remember to reapply them frequently.

 Last but not least, sunscreen can also come in spray, powder, or stick form.